validatedpatterns/docs/building-vps/getting-started.md

 ## Kustomize to framework

 Kustomize can still be used within the framework but it will be driven by Helm.
-If you have a lot of `kustomization.yaml` you may not need to refactor all of it.
-However you will need a Helm chart to drive it and you will need to check for names and paths etc. that you may need to parameterize using the Helm templates capabilities.
+If you have a lot of `kustomization.yaml`, you may not need to refactor all of it.
+However, you will need a Helm chart to drive it and you will need to check for names and paths etc. that you may need to parameterize using the Helm templates capabilities.

-For example the original ArgoCD subscription YAML from one of the patterns looked like this:
+For example, the original Argo CD subscription YAML from one of the patterns looked like this:

 ``` yaml
 apiVersion: operators.coreos.com/v1alpha1